asyncapi/website/pages/blog/api-first-with-asyncapi.md

 Each channel represents one single broker topic, channel, or queue... where you are about to publish or subscribe to.

-Use table above to understand which section, publish or subscribe, you may want to use.
+Use the table above to understand which section, publish or subscribe, you may want to use.

 In a nutshell: